kriszyp/bindr/readme.md

-(This project is still in early development and is only partly functional) Bindr is simple, secure, layerable, declarative, functionally reactive language for defining a transformation of data.
+(This project is still in early development and is only partly functional, see tests for examples that may be working and working to some degree) Bindr is simple, secure, layerable, declarative, functionally reactive language for defining a transformation of data.
 Bindr is designed to easily bind inputs to outputs such that one can create an representative output of time-varying inputs.
 This is particularly useful for developing user interfaces where visual elements can be bound to data inputs such data changes can automatically be reflected in UI updates, and user modifications flow back to data.

-The bindr language is useful for many situations, this package specifically includes library functions for building browser-based web UIs, making it easy to quickly create beautiful and maintainable front ends.
+The Bindr language is useful for many situations, this package specifically includes library functions for building browser-based web UIs, making it easy to quickly create beautiful and maintainable front ends.
 Here is an example of how bindr can be used to create an interface.
 Here we utilize element generation, data bindings, CSS properties, and event
 handlers:

-	body [							<- generate elements as children of the body h1 source/title {			<- generate an <h1>, bound to the title property of the source data
+	body [									/* generate elements as children of the body */ h1 source/title {					/* generate an <h1>, bound to the title property of the source data*/
-			font-weight: normal;	<- Set the font-weight to normal for the <h1>
+			font-weight: normal;			/* Set the font-weight to normal for the <h1>*/ },
-		},
-		div source/description,		<- Display the description property of the source data in a <div>
-		form [						<- create a form
-			label.required 'Quantity',  <- Create a <label> with a class 'required' and text 'Quantity'
+		div source/description,				/* Display the description property of the source data in a <div>*/ form [								/* create a form */ label.required 'Quantity', 	 /* Create a <label> with a class 'required' and text 'Quantity'*/
-			text-box: quantity,		<- create an input text box, bound to the 'quantity' variable div 'Total Cost: ' +
+			text-box: quantity,				/* create an input text box, bound to the 'quantity' variable*/ div 'Total Cost: ' +
-				(quantity * source/price),  <- Output total cost, bound to quantity and price button 'Order' {		<- create an button with 'Order' label
+				(quantity * source/price),  /* Output total cost, bound to quantity and price*/ button 'Order' {		/* create an button with 'Order' label*/
-				onclick: +form/submit;  <- when the button is clicked, submit the form }
+				onclick: +form/submit;  	/* when the button is clicked, submit the form*/ }
 		]
     ]
-    quantity: 0;					<- define quantity variable
+    quantity: 0;							/* define quantity variable
-	.required {						<- Define a class using standard CSS syntax
+	.required {								/* Define a class using standard CSS syntax
     	color: red;
     }